 Inverness to Loch Ness

 There are lots of ways of getting from Inverness to Loch ness.
 The capital of the Highlands is located closeby and you can take a bus, tour or drive.

 Inverness to Loch Ness Tour

 This full-day tour of Loch Ness leaves Inverness at 11am in a small 16-seater minibus.
 You’ll spend the day visiting the villages that surround the shores of Loch Ness, as well as time for a boat cruise along the lake and a gentle stroll through the countryside.

 There are several bus lines that connect Inverness to the villages on the shores of Loch Ness and the journey takes around 30 minutes.
 When planning your visit, make sure you know when the last bus departs and from which village in Loch Ness, as many of the bus services finish in the late afternoon.

-- The best way to find bus routes going from Inverness to Loch Ness is to use the Traveline webiste here.
+The best way to find bus routes going from Inverness to Loch Ness is to use the Traveline website.
 Make sure you know where you wish to travel to in Loch Ness as there are multiple bus stops (for example Urquhart Castle, Fort Augustus or Foyers.